Corporate ski trip activities are ideal for both non-skiers and skiers. They are a great way to bring the whole group together in a shared activity.

 Curling

 Curling is a great group activity, usually taking place after the lifts have closed.
-It can be played on ice rinks or frozen lakes and is an inclusive sport requiring no experience.
-A bit like darts, it isn’t uncommon for athletes to play while nursing an alcoholic drink.
+It can be played on ice rinks or frozen lakes and is an inclusive sport that requires no prior experience.
+A bit like darts, it isn’t uncommon for athletes to play while nursing an alcoholic drink(s).

 Person walking along a snowy trail in the mountains